Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Flanking Noise

 Flanking noises can travel along ductwork, through electrical outlets, and any other air gaps that allow noise to leak out.
-Air ducts interconnect by design, making them an obvious pathway for noises.
+Air ducts interconnect by design, making them an obvious pathway for noise.

 It’s a popular trope in films for characters to learn something they shouldn’t have from conversations traveling between rooms in the ductwork.
 And like most cliches, there is some truth at the heart of it.